Sancho (horse): 1806: five-year-old season

 Sancho's five-year-old season was adversely affected by injury: he made only two appearances and failed to win.
 Having missed the early part of the season he was scheduled to compete in a series of four matches at Lewes and Brighton in the summer.
 In the first of these races, he was ridden in a four-mile, 2000 guinea match against Pavilion at Lewes on 24 July.
 The event attracted heavy betting and a large crowd which included the Prince of Wales and many members of the British aristocracy.
 Before the race, Sancho looked less than fully fit and was opposed in the betting, but after tracking Pavilion in the early running, he took the lead ten furlongs from the finish and looked poised to win easily.
 With a quarter mile to go however, he began to show signs of lameness and then broke down completely with an injury to his left foreleg.
 Mellish also lost an estimated £18,000 in bets on the race and it was reported that Sancho would never race again.
 After the race the Prince of Wales, who had backed Pavilion, attempted to commiserate with Mellish, saying that that was sorry for him: "No you're not, your Royal Highness," Mellish retorted, "for you've won your money".
 Sancho was unable to run in the remaining summer matches, leaving Mellish to pay forfeits of totaling 1,600 guineas.

 Mellish again paid forfeit when Sancho failed to appear for a match at Newmarket's First October meeting, but the horse reappeared at the Second October meeting for a match against Orville, the winner of the 1802 St Leger.
 His comeback proved brief however, as he again broke down injured in the race over the Abington Mile course and he was forced to miss two further matches scheduled that autumn.
 Sancho had been entered in three match races in the early part of 1807, but he did not reappear, and Mellish paid forfeit on each occasion.

 Stud career

 Sancho began his stud career at Hodsack, four miles from Worksop, on the border of Yorkshire and Nottinghamshire, where he stood at a fee of 20 guineas, with half a guinea for the groom.
 Sancho stood as a stallion for only three full seasons, dying in September 1809 at the age of eight years.
 Despite his abbreviated stud career he had considerable success: the best of his progeny included Banquo (Goodwood Cup), Cannon Ball (Craven Stakes), Cato (July Stakes) and the successful breeding stallion Prime Minister.

 Pedigree

-Sancho was inbred 4 x 4 to Regulus and Squirt, meaning that both of these stallions appear twice in the fourth generation of his pedigree.
+Sancho is inbred 4S × 4D to the stallion Squirt, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Sancho is inbred 4S × 4D to the stallion Regulus, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.